Delta is still melting down. It could last all week - KESQ

 To help fix its staffing problems, Delta is offering crew members premium pay, as well as additional assurances they will be able to travel back to their homes at the end of their work period, according to the screen shots viewed by CNN.
 The premium pay and assurances would be in place through Friday, another sign the staffing problem may not be fixed for several more days.
 Delta also declined to comment on these offers to crew members.

 The service meltdown will cost Delta, both in terms of its reputation and in dollar costs.
-The most profitable of US airlines in the just completed quarter, the meltdown had already cost it about $163 million through Monday, according to an estimate from Savanthi Syth, airline analyst for Raymond James.
+The meltdown has already cost the most profitable US airline about $163 million through Monday, according to an estimate from Savanthi Syth, airline analyst for Raymond James.

+That estimate comes from lost revenue and is likely to climb once additional pay for staff and reimbursements for customers are added in.
+Although the problems Tuesday are not as bad as they had been the last four days, the additional flight cancellations will add to those losses.

+Delta has prided itself on its on-time performance and customer service.
+Earlier this month its bragged in its earnings report that it achieved industry-best completion factor and on-time performance, and operated 39 cancellation-free, brand-perfect days.
+This meltdown is doing some damage to that reputation that will take time to repair.

 The-CNN-Wire